e45lee/artifact-boolean-algebras/README.md

 <https://e45lee.github.io/artifact-boolean-algebra/toc.html>

 ## Replication -- Flix
-We will use `flix ..` commands to replicate the tables of the paper.
+We will use `flix` commands to replicate the tables of the paper.

-Running `flix ..` will always say
+Running `flix` will always say
 ```
 No `flix.toml`.
 Will load source files from `*.flix`, `src/**`, and `test/**`.
 ```